Society of St. Pius X, Singapore

 The Society was canonically instituted under the authorisation of Bishop Charriere of the Roman Catholic Diocese of Lausanne-Geneva-Fribourg, and approved by Cardinal Wright, Roman Curia Prefect of the Congregation of the Clergy.
 In the Swiss village of Econe, a house that the Canons of Great St Bernard had put up for sale was bought by the local Catholic faithful and donated to the new Fraternity to save the property from secularisation.
 This became the new seminary grounds with the approbation of Bishop Nestor Adam of the Diocese of Sion.

 By 1974, one out of every six French seminarians studied in Econe, the SSPX Sisters had been formed, and apostolates in Britain, United States, Italy and France had been created.
-The FSSPX has since grown into an international priestly society of six seminaries and about 700 priests stationed in more than 800 chapels and churches across over 70 countries.
+The FSSPX continued to teach exactly what the Church had always taught, despite criticism from some of the authorities who wanted a more liberal and modern church, and has since grown into an international priestly society of six seminaries and about 700 priests, and has established more than 800 chapels and churches in over 70 countries upon the invitation of local Catholics yearning for the Tradition of the Faith.

+Responding to a petition from members of the laity, FSSPX priests visited Singapore to say Traditional Massed in the 1980s.
 The Society established its first Asian priory in 1986 in India.
-Responding to a petition from members of the laity, the FSSPX set up a Traditional Mass centre in Singapore in 1987.
 Regular Masses began in 1992.
 After shifting between various temporary chapels in Orchard, Katong and Geylang, the Singapore Priory was established at Killiney Road in 1999, later moving to the present location at Upper Thomson Road in 2009.

 The main goal of the Society of Saint Pius X is to preserve the Catholic Faith in its fullness and purity, to teach its truths, and to diffuse its virtues, especially through the Roman Catholic priesthood.
 Authentic spiritual life, the sacraments, and the traditional liturgy are its primary means of bringing this life of grace to souls.